AlyssaPuype/Assignment_Programming_in_Python_2024/README.md

 - **exporter.py**: Module containing functions to export database to csv or excel.
 Imported by `application_manager`.
 - **requirements.txt**: File containing all the required packages.
-- **configuration.py**: Module containing Database name and path.
+- **configuration.py**: Module containing database name, database path and status values.
 If path is invalid, current directory will be used as location for the database